hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 ## The Backlog (General Conventions)

+- The section on "Assuming Asymmetric Information" has been moved to level 10.
-- The sections on Deferring a Bluff have been moved to level 16.
+- The sections on "Deferring a Bluff" have been moved to level 16.
 (Thanks vEnhance)

 <br />